 Utilizing Social Media Influencers

-During the course of 22 years of struggle to come in power, Khan made sure he has enough social media celebrities, influencers, and political leaders that are already having a large following so that his message can be delivered to masses indirectly too.
+During the course of 22 years of struggle to come in power, Khan made sure he has enough social media celebrities, influencers, and political leaders that are already having a large following so that his message can be delivered to the masses indirectly too.

 - His official GE2018 song was sung by Farhan Saeed who has already been campaigning for Imran Khan.